-- .1 Submittals in accordance with Section 01 33 00 Submittal Procedures. - .2 Submit the following for review at least 15 Working Days prior to FAT. - .1 Detailed test procedure and test forms for review. - .1 Incorporate all changes to the procedure and test forms requested by the Contract Administrator. - .3 Submit the following, to be received on the date of the FAT: - .1 Detailed listings of all control logic and software utilized to implement the control sequences, for the scenarios demonstrated as part of the FAT.
+- .1 Submit the following for review at least 15 Working Days prior to FAT. - .1 Detailed test procedure and test forms for review. - .1 Incorporate all changes to the procedure and test forms requested by the Contract Administrator. - .2 Submit the following, to be received on the date of the FAT: - .1 Detailed listings of all control logic and software utilized to implement the control sequences, for the scenarios demonstrated as part of the FAT.
 Listings are to be neatly organized, and commented as required.
 All supporting documents, including variable listings are to be included.